mWater/mwater-visualization/src/dashboards/README.md

 `filters`: filter expression indexed by table. e.g. { sometable: logical expression, etc. }
 `locale`: optional locale (e.g. "fr") to use for display

+`popups`: array of popups for the dashboard.
+Each is { id:, design: } where design is a complete embedded dashboard, *without* any popups.

 ### Widget scoping

 Each widget may have a scope (private data indicating which part is highlighted) and apply filters as a result to other widgets